davidcsz/ampt/README.md

 # A M P T

-Spotify playlists for your specific workouts based on historical heart rate data.
+Dynamically created Spotify playlists for your specific workouts based on historical heart rate data.